English Debate Speech

 32102 English 9 Honors B

 This course is designed for those students who excel in grammar, reading, and writing.
-Major concentration is based on developing excellence in summary writing, developing and supporting a thesis statement, and writing literary analyses.
+Major concentration is based on developing excellence in summary writing, developing and supporting a thesis statement, and writing literary analysis.
 Students will also work on analytical reading, in depth literary study, grammar, and vocabulary development.
-Students must maintain a C or better to remain in the class. *Summer reading requirement.
-See English teacher.
+Students must maintain a C or better to remain in the class.

 32201 English 10 A - 2 Trimesters - CHS/HHS/NHHS/PHS 10